Some links in this post may be affiliate links

 Haworthia grow best in bright light with 6-8 hours of morning or late afternoon direct sunlight.
 Keep them away from hot midday sunshine as it can scorch the leaves.

-If the natural lighting is not adequate, you may grow the plant under a grow light to supplement it as bright light is necessary for lush growth.
+If the natural lighting is not adequate, use a grow light to increase it; bright light is necessary for lush growth.

-Regularly rotate the pot to ensure that the plant receives adequate light on all sides to prevent lopsided growth.
+Monthly, give the pot a quarter turn, to ensure that the plant receives adequate light on all sides to prevent lopsided growth.

 Should you choose to take your Hawothia outdoors, acclimate it gradually and place it in a shaded place to avoid scorching.